ManuelFeller/qr-generator/README.md

 Started as a small helper for the office and brand managers n my company, "evolved" into a "learn a bit more about vite"...

+## How to use

+- go to Releases
+- download the latest release
+- unpack the -zip file
+- move the .html file to the location where you want to keep it
+- (double) click the file to open it with your browser
+- use it according to the displayed instructions

+## How to build

+- make sure you have an up to date (LTS) version of nodeJS
+- clone the repository
+- enter the `./builder/` directory in your terminal / command prompt
+- run `npm install`
+- run `npm run build`
+- the generated file is `./builder/dist/index.html` - it contains everything you need to use the tool

 ## QR Code Standards

 ### Phone Number